Because off-the-shelf cleaning solutions usually rely on harsh ingredients like bleach and ammonia to deliver quick results, they also pollute.

 - 1/2 of a lemon

-When baking soda is combined with the grease-cutting power of lemon and your favorite mild soap—we prefer a gentle soap made with oils such as olive, palm, or coconut, rather than one made from petroleum derivatives or animal fat—it makes a creamy paste that can effectively clean almost any surface around your home.
+When baking soda is combined with the grease-cutting power of lemon and your favorite soap—we’d recommend options made from olive, palm, or coconut oils, which will moisturize your skin and help you avoid harsher moisturizers like petroleum derivatives or animal fat—it makes a creamy paste that can effectively clean almost any surface around your home.

 When it comes to germs, anyone who's taken high school biology knows that microorganisms, including beneficial ones that live inside us, are omnipresent.